cloudpilot-emu/cloudpilot-emu/README.md

     (usually the same as the screen refresh rate of the host device).
 Sound effects that rely on quickly modulating the audio signal may not be reproduced correctly.
--   Savestates are not endian safe and can not be exchanged between big and little endian systems.
-As long as there are not big endian system that runs CloudpilotEmu that issue is probably academical :)
+-   On rare cassinos installing files or changing the hotsync name can catch PalmOS on the wrong foot and crash the emulator.
+In particular, this happens if a file is installed on a virtual Palm IIIc with PalmOS 3.5 while the launcher is active and the category menu is open.
--   On rare ocassions installing a prc or pdb can catch PalmOS on the wrong foot and crashes the emulator.
-This is particularly true if a file is installed on a virtual Palm IIIc with PalmOS 3.5 while the launcher is active and the category menu is open.
+-   Tungsten W, i705, PEG-T650C and PEG-NR70 cannot enter and exit sleep correctly,
--   Trying to enable mobile on Tungsten W will crash the emulated device.
+    and the corresponding functionality has been disabled.
 -   On Clié devices, audio is not emulated beyond the usual beeps.
--   External memory (CF card, SD card, memory stick) is not supported
+-   The MQ-1168 video chip in PEG-NR70 series devices is not emulated beyond framebuffer support, 2D acceleration is not available.
 -   Formatting an unformatted memory stick in Clié devices that run PalmOS 3.x locks up PalmOS.